-Recommendation: Know your healthy weight range.
+The Remedy Rx: Know your healthy weight range.
 Eating a plant-heavy diet, reducing your consumption of empty calories and processed foods, and being more active are three of the easiest ways to get there.
 Don't undertake a trendy diet like Keto without talking to your doctor.

 Not Having Enough Sex

 This one's easy.
 A review of research published in the American Journal of Cardiology found that having sex once a month or less increases your risk of cardiovascular disease.
 Although erectile dysfunction (ED) can be an indicator of heart disease, this review found an association between low sexual activity and heart disease independent of ED.

 The Remedy Rx: Get down to it.
 (Unfortunately, it's not clear from the study if masturbation had beneficial effects, but it couldn't hurt.)

 Not Eating Enough Omega-3s…